 This is a big question.
 With coffee being highly subjective, it’s really all down to your personal taste preferences.

-There are also ethical sustainable and ethical practises to consider if you care about the environment.
-I thought it'd be useful to provide you with a buying checklist so you can ensure you're buying the best ground coffee in the UK.
+There are also ethical and sustainable practices to consider if you care about the environment.
+It'd be useful to provide you with a buying checklist to help you choose the best ground coffee in the UK.
 Don't worry, thank me later!

 Ground Coffee Shopping Checklist